tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/reconciler.md

   import java.io.InputStreamReader;
 ```

-Finally, we have to provide an instance of our reconciler and the API classes as a bean.
+Finally, we have to **provide an instance of our reconciler and the API classes as a bean**.
-**Using the injected `ApiClient` instance is important here**, as otherwise the APIs will be configured to use the default configuration and not what you for example provide as configuration with a mounted Kubernetes service account token.
+**Using the injected `ApiClient` instance is important here**, as **otherwise the APIs will be configured to use the default configuration and not what you for example provide as configuration with a mounted Kubernetes service account token**.
 ```editor:insert-lines-before-line
 file: ~/controller/src/main/java/io/spring/controller/ControllerConfiguration.java
 line: 32